 Here are the basic steps for changing your hearing aid batteries yourself at home.

-If you need assistance changing your hearing aid batteries, please call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM NZST for further assistance.
+If you need assistance changing your hearing aid batteries, please contact the Audika Hearing Care Help Line on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

-How to change Oticon Opn Invisible IIC hearing aid batteries1
+How to change Oticon Opn Invisible ICT hearing aid batteries

 - Fully open the battery door / drawer.
 Using your battery magnet tool, gently remove the old battery from the hearing aid.
 The magnetic tool provided in your hearing aid fitting kit will assist in removing your old battery and replacing it with a new battery.